Final long weekend of activities includes cool science, hot jazz, theatre, cross-country ski races, marathon running and a graffiti jam

 - At Algonquin Commons Theatre it's Canada Roars: A Canadian Musical Odyssey

-The National Gallery of Canada hosts a number of inspiring activities
+- The National Gallery of Canada hosts a number of inspiring activities and exhibitions, including

 Artissimo, Storytelling, Fischli & Weiss: The Way Things Go, Forty-Part Motet and Not Just Another Winter Tour